behan05/pairly/CONTRIBUTING.md

 ## 🤝 Code of Conduct

-We expect everyone to follow our [Code of Conduct](CODE_OF_CONDUCT.md) if available and treat others with respect, kindness, and professionalism.
+Please follow our [Code of Conduct](CODE_OF_CONDUCT.md) and treat others with respect, kindness, and professionalism.

 ---

 ## 🧰 Getting Started

-To get started locally:
+To run Pairly locally:

 ```bash
 git clone https://github.com/behan05/real-time-chat-app.git